Posted in In the News on May 25, 2013

 There are several ways that marijuana use can affect a person’s driving abilities.
 For instance, marijuana has been linked to dizziness, slower reflexes and delayed reaction times.
 A person who is driving with marijuana in his system is also much more likely to veer off his lane, or drive erratically.

-Drugged driving or driving under the influence of drugs is already national problem.
-According to the National Highway Traffic Safety Administration, in 2009, approximately one third of all drivers who were fatally injured in accidents tested positive for drugs in their system.
+Drugged driving or driving under the influence of drugs is already a national problem.
+According to the National Highway Traffic Safety Administration, in 2009, approximately one-third of all drivers who were fatally injured in accidents tested positive for drugs in their system.
 To learn about how to contact one of our lawyers or how to file a claim, please visit: www.zanerhardenlaw.com.